jonnonz1/nz-statute-book/acts/public/2010/private-security-personnel-and-private-investigators-act-2010.md

 **Applying for licence**

 ### 24 Application for licence: individual applicant
-(1) An application by an individual for a licence must be made to the Licensing Authority in the manner prescribed by regulations made under this Act and must—
+(1) An application by an individual for a licence must be made to a Licensing Authority in the manner prescribed by regulations made under this Act and must—
   (a) be in the prescribed form; and
-  (b) be accompanied by a photograph of the applicant, authenticated in accordance with any prescribed requirements; and (c) be accompanied by the prescribed fee.
+  (b) be accompanied by a photograph of the applicant, authenticated in accordance with any prescribed requirements; and (c) be accompanied by the prescribed fee (if any).
 (2) The application must specify—
   (a) the full name, residential address, occupation, and date of birth of the applicant; and (b) the full address of every place of business from which the applicant proposes to carry on the business or businesses to which the application relates; and